Using Cypress and Google Lighthouse for Performance Testing

 The second step is to prepare the Lighthouse CLI configuration.
 Cypress-audit uses Lighthouse CLI under the hood and if you have used Lighthouse CLI already, it opens up a Chrome browser and runs the audit.
 Similarly, when you run your Cypress tests, it also launches the Chrome browser by default when you use the visual test runner.
 Because we want to run lighthouse inside the same browser as Cypress rather than opening a new one, the following code needs to be added in your plugins/index.js.

-Since Cypress reacts to various browser event before we launch the browser, we are simply going to pass the launchOptions object, which contains information on how the browser is launched, to the prepareAudit function.
+Since Cypress reacts to various browser events before we launch the browser, we are simply going to pass the launchOptions object, which contains information on how the browser is launched, to the prepareAudit function.
 This way, cypress-audit will know information about our browser.

 Then we create a new task called lighthouse to invoke the lighthouse process.
 This is needed because Lighthouse CLI is a node.js backend process so in order for us to use this within our Cypress tests, we need to wrap it as a task.